THIS DATE IN HISTORY: June 5

 1963: The NHL holds its first amateur draft at the Queen Elizabeth Hotel in Montreal.
 The six teams select 21 players.
 The Montreal Canadiens have the first pick and select forward Garry Monahan.
 The Detroit Red Wings, picking second, take forward Peter Mahovlich, one of two players among the 21 to be selected to an All-Star Game during their careers.
 The other, defenseman Jim McKenny, goes to the Toronto Maple Leafs with the No. 17 pick.

 1993: John LeClair scores 34 seconds into overtime to give Montreal a 4-3 win against the Los Angeles Kings in Game 3 of the Final at Great Western Forum.
 It's the NHL-record ninth consecutive playoff overtime victory for the Canadiens.
-LeClair's goal spoils a comeback by the Kings, who rallied from down 3-0 in the second period with goals by Luc Robitaille, Tony Granato and Wayne Gretzky.
+LeClair's goal spoils a comeback by the Kings, who trail 3-0 in the second period before tying the game on goals by Luc Robitaille, Tony Granato and Wayne Gretzky.

 1997: The Red Wings score six unanswered goals and roll to a 6-1 victory against the Philadelphia Flyers in Game 3 of the Final at Joe Louis Arena.
 LeClair puts the Flyers ahead 1-0 at 7:03 of the first period, but Detroit captain Steve Yzerman ties the game two minutes later.
 Sergei Fedorov puts the Red Wings ahead 2-1 at 11:05 and fuels the offense with two goals and two assists.
 The victory gives the Red Wings a 3-0 lead in the best-of-7 series.

-2003: The New Jersey Devils tie a Stanley Cup Playoff single-season record set by the 1988 Oilers with their 11th home win, a 6-3 victory against the Anaheim Mighty Ducks in Game 5 of the Final at Continental Airlines Arena.
+2003: The New Jersey Devils tie a single-season playoff record set by the 1988 Oilers with their 11th home win, a 6-3 victory against the Mighty Ducks of Anaheim in Game 5 of the Final at Continental Airlines Arena.
 After the teams combine for six goals before the game is 27 minutes old, Jay Pandolfo scores at 9:02 into the second period to give New Jersey a 4-3 lead.
 Jamie Langenbrunner scores twice in the third to give the Devils a 3-2 lead in the best-of-7 series.

 2004: Martin St. Louis scores 33 seconds into the second overtime to give the Tampa Bay Lightning a 3-2 victory against the Calgary Flames in Game 6 of the Final at Pengrowth Saddledome.
 Brad Richards scores two power-play goals in the second period for the Lightning, then has the primary assist on the goal by St. Louis that ties the series at 3-3.